Category Archives: Religious

 Ben-Hur (1959) is the definition of an epic film.
 Expensive and expansive, the breathtaking chariot scene is one of the best I’ve ever seen in a film.

-Not feeling dated it’s a marvel in exquisiteness and magnificence.
+Not feeling dated, it’s a marvel of exquisiteness and magnificence.

 Oscar Nominations: 11 wins-Best Picture (won), Best Director-William Wyler (won), Best Actor in a Leading Role-Charlton Heston (won), Best Actor in a Supporting Role-Hugh Griffith (won), Best Adapted Screenplay, Best Art Direction-Set Direction-Color (won), Best Cinematography (won), Best Costume Design-Color (won), Best Film Editing (won), Best Sound Recording (won), Best Music-Scoring of a Dramatic or Comedy Picture (won), Best Special Effects (won)